WiIIson/EMGFlow-Python-Package/docs/02 Background.md

 ### What Are EMG Signals?

 EMG (Electromyography) signals represent the activity of a muscle.
-The most common approach to recording thes signals is by taking readings through electrodes that are attached onto the skin, above the muscle of interest.
+The most common approach to recording these signals is by taking readings through electrodes that are attached onto the skin, above the muscle of interest.
 These recordings represent the strength of the electric signal over time, sometimes with multiple columns for the measurements from the different electrodes (_Electromyography (EMG)_, 2023).

 ### What Does EMG Signal Processing Involve?